 When a baby spends time on their tummy, they’re able to practice things like lifting their head against the force of gravity, bearing weight on their arms, move from side to side and gain strength in the muscles in their upper body.

-All of this movement helps to prepare your baby for physical milestones like rolling over, sitting, and walking.
+All of this movement helps to prepare your baby for physical milestones like rolling over, sitting, and walking (and even getting your baby ready to swim someday!)

 When Should A Baby Start Tummy Time?